sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=lKzoUptU2io&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy presented is a swing trading approach for the S&P 500 index, involving three distinct strategies combined into a portfolio.
-Here's a concise summary:
+### 1. Main Points Organization

+#### Themes:
+- Swing trading strategies for the S&P 500.
+- Performance comparison between swing trading and Buy & Hold strategy.

+#### Trading Products:
+- S&P 500 index (SPX).

+#### Indicators:
+- IBS indicator (not explicitly defined but used in the strategies).
+- Intraday high and lows.
+- Daily highs and lows over various periods (e.g., 5-day, 10-day).

+#### Strategy Details:
+1. **Strategy 1**:
-1. **Strategy One**: Sell when today's close is higher than yesterday's high, following two consecutive lower closes.
+   - Sell when today's close is higher than yesterday's high.
+   - Executed on a Monday, which was the second day in a row with lower closes.

+2. **Strategy 2**:
+   - Rules:
+     - Today's close sets a new 5-day low.
+     - IBS indicator must be lower than 0.25.
-2. **Strategy Two**: Sell if today's close sets a new 5-day low and the IBS indicator is below 0.25; exit when today's close exceeds yesterday's high.
+     - Sell when today's close is higher than yesterday's high.

+3. **Strategy 3**:
+   - Rules:
-3. **Strategy Three**: Sell if today's intraday high is below the previous day's 10-day high, and the IBS is under 0.15; exit when today's close surpasses yesterday's high.
+     - Today's intraday high must be lower than the previous day's 10-day high.
+     - IBS must be lower than 0.15.
+     - Exit when today's close is higher than yesterday's high.

+#### Backtest Performance:
+- Combining all three strategies into a portfolio resulted in better performance compared to Buy & Hold.
-Combining these strategies results in a portfolio that outperforms buy-and-hold, with active investment only 27% of the time.
-Similar strategies are available on the website.
+- The portfolio was active only 27% of the time.

+#### Conclusions:
+- Swing trading strategies can outperform a passive investment approach like Buy & Hold, even with limited trading activity.
+- More swing trading strategies are available on the website for exploration.
 </details>

 <details>